salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 ## Sampling precision {#trajectory_sampling_precision}

 To begin, we calculate the sampling precision of the models.
-The sampling precision is calculated by using `spatiotemporal.create_DAG` to reconstruct the set of trajectory models using 2 independent sets of samplings for snapshot models.
+The sampling precision is calculated by using `spatiotemporal.create_DAG` to reconstruct the set of trajectories using 2 independent sets of samplings for snapshot models.
 Then, the overlap between these snapshot models is evaluated using `analysis.temporal_precision`, which takes in two `labeled_pdf` files.

 \code{.py}
 # state_dict - universal parameter